Sandon JMI School

 Impact

 After the implementation of this robust computing curriculum, children at Sandon JMI School will be digitally literate.
 They will be equipped, not only with the skills and knowledge to use technology effectively and for their own benefit, but more importantly – safely.
-The biggest impact we want on our children is that they understand the consequences of using the internet and that they are also aware of how to keep themselves safe online.